Stanley Baxter: Radio

 During the 1960s, Baxter had his own show on BBC Radio Scotland.
 In 1994, he returned to radio, taking the role of Noël Coward in the BBC World Service Play of the Week, Marvellous Party directed by Neil Cargill.
 Written by Jon Wynne-Tyson, it also starred Dorothy Tutin as Coward's lifelong friend, Esme Wynne-Tyson (Jon's mother).
 Also with Cargill, he read Whisky Galore and Jimmy Swan – The Joy Traveller for BBC Radio, providing the voices of all the characters.

-After a lengthy spell in self-imposed retirement, Baxter appeared in 2004 in a series of four half-hour radio sitcoms for BBC Radio 4, entitled Stanley Baxter and Friends; the success of this has led to further series entitled The Stanley Baxter Playhouse in 2006, 2008, 2009, 2010, 2013, 2014 and 2016, and Two Pipe Problems with Richard Briers in 2008, 2009 and 2010.
+After a lengthy spell in self-imposed retirement, Baxter appeared in 2004 in a series of four half-hour radio sitcoms for BBC Radio 4, entitled Stanley Baxter and Friends; the success of this led to further series entitled The Stanley Baxter Playhouse in 2006, 2008, 2009, 2010, 2013, 2014 and 2016, and Two Pipe Problems with Richard Briers in 2008, 2009 and 2010.
 Two further plays in this series were broadcast in 2013 with Geoffrey Palmer taking the Richard Briers role.
-In 2009 Eddie Izzard presented The Stanley Baxter Story on BBC Radio 2.
-A further series of 'Playhouse' commenced airing on BBC Radio 4 in November 2018.
+In 2009, Eddie Izzard presented The Stanley Baxter Story on BBC Radio 2.
+A further series of Playhouse commenced airing on BBC Radio 4 in November 2018.